hashicorp/lineal/docs/docs/concepts/scales.md

 ## Specifying domains and ranges with Bounds

 First and foremost, Bounds can parse ranges from strings.
-This typically done transparently as part of declaring a scale (in fact one of the snippets above alreaady showed this).
+This is typically done transparently as part of declaring a scale (in fact one of the snippets above alreaady showed this).

 ```js
 const scale = new ScaleLinear({